 2. Is there a particular perspective/theory that you work by?

 The counsellors here work from a broad range of modalities.
 These can include; client-centred, narrative, solution-focused, Transactional Analysis (TA), Gestalt, Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Jungian, Psychodynamic, Emotionally Focused Therapy, Non-Violent Communication.

 Attending, reflective listening, empathising, hypothesizing, seeking clarification, summarising, open-ended questions.

 4. Have you come across any culturally dependent problems within your organization and if so, what were they?
 What strategies are employed to ensure cultural sensitivity is achieved?

-We attempt to provide some counsellors from different cultures and currently have on staff an Indian and a Chinese counsellor.
+We attempt to provide some counsellors from different cultures and currently have on staff, Indian, Chinese and Spanish speaking counsellors available.

 We also have a pool of cultural consultants for counsellors to consult when needed.
 Counsellors here have all attended various courses on working cross-culturally.

 A respectful and sensitive stance towards all clients is the cornerstone of our practice.
 We consult with clients directly about their experience of us, and what they might need, where cultural differences may throw up issues of understanding or miscommunication.